openobserve/openobserve-docs/docs/guide/index.md

-# ZincObserve: Introduction
+# OpenObserve: Introduction

-`ZincObserve` is a cloud native observability platform (`Logs`, `Metrics`, `Traces`) that provides `~140x lower storage costs` (compared to Elasticsearch.
+`OpenObserve` is a cloud native observability platform (`Logs`, `Metrics`, `Traces`) that provides `~140x lower storage costs` (compared to Elasticsearch.
 YMMV.
 Could be higher or lower based on data entropy) for real life log data, significantly lower operational cost and ease of use.
 It can scale to petabytes of data, is highly performant and allows you to sleep better at night 😀.
-If you are looking for an observability tool for logs, metrics and traces, do evaluate ZincObserve and how its approach towards observability could help you build better software, save money on observability costs, and sleep better.
+If you are looking for an observability tool for logs, metrics and traces, do evaluate OpenObserve and how its approach towards observability could help you build better software, save money on observability costs, and sleep better.

 ## Project Status, Features and Roadmap

-ZincObserve is currently in alpha, but don't let that stop you from trying it out.
+OpenObserve is currently in alpha, but don't let that stop you from trying it out.
 We have done extensive internal testing, but are looking for external feedback before we put the label of GA (Generally Available).

 Following is the list of available features and roadmap.